 So, when the child listens to you reading to them, the child will also start listening to other things.
 The child will listen to you when you are talking to them without interrupting, the child will also listen when you are talking to someone else say your spouse (so you need to be careful what you talk in front of the child).
 But it is developing a good habit in the child.
 Listening is the best form of communication and helps you understand better.

 Read to your child often so that they develop the habit of listening.
 This will also help in the class, as the child will listen to what the teacher has to say.

 2. Increases the child’s vocabulary

 As mentioned earlier, the child learns hundreds of words when you read.
 The more you read to the child the more the child will grasp.
-A book has so many new and different words, it is impossible for the child to learn these words, just by communicating with you or other family members.
-While reading the child will ask you the meaning to various questions.
+A book has so many new and different words, the child can’t learn these words, just by communicating with you or other family members.
+While reading the child will ask you the meaning of various questions.
 They will ask you the meaning of different words.
 This will increase their vocabulary.

 3. Increases bonding

 We parents keep finding ways to bond with our children even when the bond is already the strongest of all.
 Reading gets you and your child involved 100%.
 You spend time together, listen to each other and talk.
 That further increases the bond.
 You can sit and relax in your reading corner and spend time together.

 Another advantage is, sometimes we adults get bored with the pretend play and the toys of our little ones, so this is the best time to read.
 You as well as the child would be happy to do that.

 When you read to your child from a young age the child gets into the habit of it.
 The child will start trying to read the words earlier than a child who has not been read to.
 The child will be keener to start reading on their own, and you would be surprised to see that the child is reading at an earlier age than you thought.